Overview

 Objectives

-- Strengthen the human and institutional capacity of the pilot countries.
+v Strengthen the human and institutional capacity of the pilot countries.

-- Facilitate cultural integration and immersion experiences for the participants.
+v Facilitate cultural integration and immersion experiences for the participants.

-- Foster the professional development of the participants through coaching and mentorship.
+v Foster the professional development of the participants through coaching and mentorship.

 Benefits for African Countries

-- Knowledge and skills transfer contributing to capacity building, enhancing local industries, and promoting economic development.
+v Knowledge and skills transfer contributing to capacity building, enhancing local industries, and promoting economic development.

-- Stimulation of economic development through entrepreneurship, innovation, and the growth of local industries.
+v Stimulation of economic development through entrepreneurship, innovation, and the growth of local industries.

-- Potential for sustainable development initiatives, investments, international trade, and philanthropic efforts that benefit African citizens.
+v Potential for sustainable development initiatives, investments, international trade, and philanthropic efforts that benefit African citizens.

-Benefits for African American Professionals
+Benefits for African Diaspora Professionals in the United States

-- Professional and personal development through exposure to African environments and experiences.
+v Professional and personal development through exposure to African environments and experiences.

-- Visit to historical and tourist sites.
+v Visit to historical and tourist sites.

 Budget and Funding